 During this panel, we would like to briefly present the socio-political situation in and talk about the situation of photographers in Belarus and how the international community can support them.
 The panel invited Maxim Sarychau (Futures artists and photojournalist), Alexey Shlyk (Futures artist), Andrei Liankevich (photojournalist and Managing Director of Month of Photography in Minsk) and Volha Shukaila (photojournalist).
 The talk will be moderated by Marta Szymańska (Fotofestiwal Lodz).

-This talk won't be live streamed.
+This talk wasn't live streamed.

 PANEL: Counter-narratives: using the past to shape a hybrid future